Every State Where You Can Pull Up to a Drive-Thru Liquor Store

 Sure, party poopers have destroyed Michigan drive-thru booze stores like the Beer Depot in Ann Arbor, but everyone except University of Michigan students are still pretty excited about drive-thru spots elsewhere in the state.

-Our favorite thing about the entire state of Missouri: You can legally drink pretty much anywhere in the state (except schools, churches and courthouses).
-But no matter where you’re going, you’ll need to drive by a liquor store on your way.
+Our favorite thing about the entire state of Missouri: You can legally drink pretty much anywhere in the state (except schools, churches, and courthouses).
+Picking up drinks from the drive-thru, in this state, are no exception.

 New Yorkers may insult Jersey a lot, but at least the Garden State has drive-thru liquor stores on its neighbor.
 For a good example, try Hoboken Beer and Soda Outlet, where workers will happily load a keg into your trunk without you lifting a finger.